TurboVNC/turbovnc/README.txt

 All versions of TurboVNC contain the following programs:

   vncviewer - the TurboVNC Viewer.
-On Unix platforms (including Mac), this is
+On Unix platforms (except Mac), this is an
+              X Windows application and requires an X Windows server.
+On Mac platforms, it is a script that launches the Mac TurboVNC Viewer app, which is simply a packaged version of the Java TurboVNC Viewer and the libjpeg-turbo JNI library.

-              an X Windows application and requires an X Windows server. vncviewer connects to a VNC server and allows you to interact with the remote desktop being displayed by the VNC server.
+              vncviewer connects to a VNC server and allows you to interact with the remote desktop being displayed by the VNC server.

-  VncViewer.jar - the Java TurboVNC Viewer (see README.txt in the same
-                  directory as VncViewer.jar for more information.)

 Windows-Specific